What is a Shipping Manifest?

 • Weight, amount, and type of packaging

-Regulations for Dangerous Cargo Manifests are overseen and enforced by the Department of Homeland Security (DHS) and the U.S. Coast Guard.
-Volatile HazMat materials improperly documented and handled may mean disaster for the ship and crew responsible for their transport.
+Regulations for Dangerous Cargo Manifests are enforced by the Department of Homeland Security (DHS) and the U.S. Coast Guard.
+Volatile HazMat improperly documented and handled may spell disaster for the ship and crew responsible for their transport.

 Out of Gauge (OOG) Manifest